 Instead, I relied on these several tactics to truly get to the bottom of the issue.
 It’s not just about getting your toddler to stop hitting, but to replace it with healthier ways to communicate.
 And it’s not about getting sucked into the emotional drain of it all, but to truly see the role you must play as the parent.

 If you’re wondering how to discipline a toddler who hits, you’re in the right place.
-Give these tips a try, and I’m certain you’ll see a difference in your child’s behavior:
+Give these tips a try, and I’m certain you’ll also see a difference in your child’s behavior:

 1. Focus on your response, not your toddler’s behavior